 20 years ago - 19-year-old Bruce Wayne studies under an assumed identity with Zatara and meets his daughter Zatanna.

 14 years ago - 25-year-old Bruce Wayne takes in Dick Grayson when his parents are killed, who becomes Robin.
 He first meets Selina Kyle, and soon also meets her new costumed alter-ego Catwoman.
+His work with Lieutenant Gordon & Harvey Dent leads to Gotham's DA being brought down on corruption charges.

 8 years ago - 31-year-old Bruce Wayne & Jason Todd track down the Joker, who kills Jason.
 Without a Robin, he forms the Outsiders & joins the newly-formed Justice League.